Esri/arcgis-rest-js/demos/webmap-checker-sapper/README.md

      // handle an actual request failure or error.
    });
    ```
-8. The retry retry workflow is handled entirely by a simple utility function called `retryWithNewSession()`.
+8. The retry workflow is handled entirely by a simple utility function called `retryWithNewSession()`.
 In order to get a new token a request is made to `/auth/exchange-token`.
 This request includes the session cookie so the server can find the instance of [`UserSession`](https://esri.github.io/arcgis-rest-js/api/auth/UserSession/) and call [`UserSession.refreshSession`](https://esri.github.io/arcgis-rest-js/api/auth/UserSession/#refreshSession) to refresh the session, strip out the refresh token and return the new session to the client which then retries the request with the new authentication.
 9. In order to load the webmaps we also need to pass our [`UserSession`](https://esri.github.io/arcgis-rest-js/api/auth/UserSession/) to the ArcGIS API for JavaScript [`IdentityManager`](https://developers.arcgis.com/javascript/latest/api-reference/esri-identity-IdentityManager.html) to allow it load resources that require authentication.
-YOu can use [`UserSession.toCredential()`](https://esri.github.io/arcgis-rest-js/api/auth/UserSession/#toCredential-summary) to convert the session into a [`Credential`](https://developers.arcgis.com/javascript/latest/api-reference/esri-identity-Credential.html) to pass to [`IdentityManager`](https://developers.arcgis.com/javascript/latest/api-reference/esri-identity-IdentityManager.html) as shown below:
+You can use [`UserSession.toCredential()`](https://esri.github.io/arcgis-rest-js/api/auth/UserSession/#toCredential-summary) to convert the session into a [`Credential`](https://developers.arcgis.com/javascript/latest/api-reference/esri-identity-Credential.html) to pass to [`IdentityManager`](https://developers.arcgis.com/javascript/latest/api-reference/esri-identity-IdentityManager.html) as shown below:

    ```js
    require([